sebastiansimmons/rust_book_2020/README.md

 ## Chapter 3: Common Programming Concepts
 I mostly skimmed this chapter since it's written without the assumption that everyone reading has used compiled languages before.

+## Chapter 4: Understanding Ownership

+Ownership is a really elegant solution to all the memory issues you can run into in a language like C++.